Michael Hughes

 Like many people seeking therapy, I spent a great deal of time searching for answers and trying to understand why my mind and body were reacting the way they were.
 Through psychotherapy, hypnotherapy, research, learning and personal growth, I was able to overcome these difficulties and develop a far healthier relationship with myself, my thoughts and my emotions.

-My experience of recovering from narcissistic abuse led to a particular interest in understanding the dynamics of unhealthy relationships, trauma bonds, self-worth, boundaries, people-pleasing, and the long-term impact these experiences can have upon psychological wellbeing.
+My experience of recovering from a narcissistically abusive relationship led to a particular interest in understanding the dynamics of unhealthy relationships, trauma bonds, self-worth, boundaries, people-pleasing, and the long-term impact these experiences can have upon psychological wellbeing.
 What began as a personal journey of understanding eventually developed into one of my principal specialist areas, leading me to teach and lecture on Narcissistic Abuse Recovery and related relationship dynamics.

 Whilst every person’s experience is unique, this personal understanding can often be helpful.
 It means I have not only studied anxiety, OCD, health anxiety and relationship trauma professionally for more than two decades, but have also experienced first-hand how distressing, confusing and exhausting these difficulties can feel.